Innamorati: Physical appearance and attributes

-The lovers are always young in age, possessing courteousness and gallantry.
-They are very educated, but lack life experiences that would have prepared them for the real world.
+The lovers are depicted as being young in age.
+Their behavior in the plays should show courteousness and gallantry.
+They are portrayed as having received an education, but lacking life experiences in the real world.
 They are very attractive and elegant in their appearance overall.

 The women's dresses were of the finest silks and they wear showy jewelry characteristic of Renaissance style.
-The males wear soldier-like attire, while both genders wear extravagant wigs and also change clothes numerous times throughout the length of the production.
+The men wear soldier-like attire, while both genders wear extravagant wigs and also change clothes numerous times throughout the length of the production.
 The costumes of the lovers were the fashion of the day, and the extravagance of the lovers costumes often represented the status of the commedia dell'arte company.

 The lovers never wear the masks, which is characteristic of most of the other stock characters in the commedia dell'arte.
 They do, however, wear a large amount of makeup and apply beauty marks to their faces.

 Their speech is very eloquent Tuscan, as they are of high social status.
 When commedia dell'arte is played in England, the lovers often speak in Received Pronunciation.
 They are well-read in poetry and often recite it at length from memory, and even tend to sing quite often.
 Their language is full of flamboyant and lofty rhetoric so that most of what they say is not taken too seriously, by either the audience or the other characters.
-Although their dramatics were laughable, their struggle as a romantic couple added a cultural layer to the show, adding tone of seriousness to the show.
+Although their dramatics were laughable, their struggle as a romantic couple added a cultural layer and tone of seriousness to the show.